gottacatchenall/ms_sampling_effort/manuscript.md

 ## Effects of false-negatives on network properties

-Here we simulate the process of observation with observation error to generate synthetic data with a known proportion of false negatives, and compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives. @fig:properties shows the mean-squared error of both connectance and mean degree-centrality, each computed across 2000 replicates at each value of the false negative rate
+Here we simulate the process of observation with error to generate synthetic data with a known proportion of false negatives, and compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
+In @fig:properties we see the mean-squared error of connectance, mean degree-centrality, and spectral radius, computed across 2000, 2000, and 300 replicates respectively at each value of the false negative rate $p_{fn}$.
-$p_{fn}$.
 All replicates use random food-webs simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance drawn from the flexible-links model [@MacDonald2020RevLin] as before.

 ![The mean-squared error (y-axis) of various network properties (different colors) across various simulated false-negative rates (x-axis).
 Means denoted